numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 contributions are typically the most valuable for the project, and the hardest to obtain.
 The opposite is true for in-kind contributions.
-The dollar value of the levels also reflect that NumPy's needs have grown to the point where we need at least a few paid developers in order to effectively support our user base and continue to move the project forward.
+The dollar value of the levels also reflect that NumPy's needs have grown to the point where we need multiple paid developers in order to effectively support our user base and continue to move the project forward.
 Financial support at or above these levels is needed to be able to make a significant difference.

 Sponsors will get acknowledged through: